I use Makefiles a lot for development. Makefiles have been around for a long

 to perform relatively simple, yet repetitive tasks.
 And the best thing about

-is that it is language independent.
+make is that it is language independent.
 You don't have to remember if it's

-or some combination.
+npm test or pytest or go test or some combination.
 You can just run

-make test
+make test.

 In this post I want to give a simple introduction to Makefiles.
 And while I'm at it I'm going to use test-driven development (TDD).